Abstract submissions are now closed

 The organising committee invite all Medical Radiations Sciences professionals and students to submit abstracts for consideration.
 This years’ theme is VISION; inspiring ideas on innovation, imagination, foresight and visionary concepts.
 Presenters are encouraged to show their diverse research, work and viewpoints as session themes cover the breadth of Medical Radiation Science topics.

-Abstracts submissions for oral and poster presentations for the Student Conference will be accepted until Friday 6 December 2019.
+Abstracts submissions for oral and poster presentations for the Student Conference closed 6 December 2019.

 Download our handy guide to preparing an abstract

 The theme for the conference is “Vision”, this single theme offering a wide range of possibilities; from innovation and imagination to foresight and ideas.
 The program promises to be a vibrant one, with a new style of oral presentation to be offered and a return to physical poster presentations including a new, more striking design concept.

 Opportunities abound for those interested in showcasing their research, work and ideas with session themes that cover the breadth of Medical Radiation Science topics and those relevant to health professionals.
 This includes topics specific to Radiation Therapy and Medical Imaging and to the profession as a whole, with topics such as Management, Education, Workplace Culture, Indigenous Health and Patient Care to name a few.